VLAN and LAGG Setup

 vlan0.33

-• Go to Interfaces ‣ Assignements and assign the new VLAN interfaces.
+• Go to Interfaces ‣ Assignments and assign the new VLAN interfaces.
 The parent interface should stay unassigned.
 In rare cases, the parent interface can be assigned without a network configuration, to allow manual link speed overrides.

 • On the Managed Switch, create the same tagged VLANs on the LAGG or physical interface.
 Make sure there is no Native-VLAN-ID or default VLAN on the trunk port that connects to the OPNsense.